Chemical formula: C₅₃H₈₃NO₁₄ Molecular mass: 958.24 g/mol PubChem compound: 6442177

 After administration of everolimus in patients with advanced solid tumours, steady-state AUC0-τ was dose-proportional over the range of 5 to 10 mg daily dose.
 Steady-state was achieved within 2 weeks.
 Cmax is dose-proportional between 5 and 10 mg. tmax occurs at 1 to 2 hours post-dose.
 There was a significant correlation between AUC0-τ and pre-dose trough concentration at steady-state.

-The safety, tolerability and pharmacokinetics of everolimus were evaluated in two single oral dose studies of everolimus tablets in 8 and 34 adult subjects with impaired hepatic function relative to subjects with normal hepatic function.
+The safety, tolerability and pharmacokinetics of everolimus were evaluated in two single oral dose studies of everolimus tablets in 8 and 34 subjects with impaired hepatic function relative to subjects with normal hepatic function.

 In the first study, the average AUC of everolimus in 8 subjects with moderate hepatic impairment (Child-Pugh B) was twice that found in 8 subjects with normal hepatic function.